YaleComputerSociety/website/_includes/playbook/About-Us_Tracks-and-Teams.md

-This page describes how we organize our work, dividing people by tracks (ie. what they specialize in) and putting them in teams (ie. groups that work on a certain project).
+This section describes how we organize our work, dividing people by tracks (ie. what they specialize in) and putting them in teams (ie. groups that work on a certain project).

 ### Firm example